MariaBurz/manual_testing_portofolio/Final_Project/README.md

 Bugs have been created based on the failed tests.
 The complete bug reports can be found here: [Admin_Module_Bugs](https://github.com/MariaBurz/manual_testing_portofolio/blob/main/Final_Project/Traceability_Matrix_Bugs.pdf)

 API tests are executed based on the checklist.
+The test cases with the end-points and requests can be seen here: [PostmanAPI_End-Points&Requests&TestCases](https://github.com/MariaBurz/manual_testing_portofolio/blob/main/Final_Project/OrangeHRM.postman_API_End-points.pdf)
 The collection used can be found here: [JSON file](https://github.com/MariaBurz/manual_testing_portofolio/blob/main/Final_Project/orangeHRM.postman_test_run.json) with the collection of requests created for the OrangeHRM API.
 The results of the test in Postman can be seen here: [Tests_Results_Postman](https://github.com/MariaBurz/manual_testing_portofolio/blob/main/Final_Project/Postman_TestResults.pdf)